lammpstutorials/lammpstutorials.github.io/docs/sphinx/source/tutorials/level2/polymer-in-water.rst

 .. container:: figurelegend

-    Figure: Evolution of the end-to-end distance of the PEG molecule with time.
-The forcing starts at :math:`t = 30` ps.
+    Figure: a) Evolution of the end-to-end distance of the PEG molecule with time.
+The forcing starts at :math:`t = 30` ps. b) Evolution of the gyration radius :math:`R_\text{gyr}` of the PEG molecule.

 ..  container:: justify